September 21st, 2022

 Many workplaces have transitioned to working from home or limited time in the office and/or restrictions on the number of staff.
 This is an added bonus for some that may not have a private space at work.
 If you work from home, you may have the benefit of more personal space and privacy.

 Having a yoga session in your office or workspace might not be as difficult as you might think.
 One of the many benefits of yoga is no equipment is necessary.
 Although there is equipment to assist or offer more difficulty to poses it is not needed.
 Yoga can be modified and can be done with minimal space.

-While yoga has many variations and many poses this guide will include beginner-level poses.
+While yoga has many variations and poses, this guide will include beginner-level poses.
 If experienced in yoga feel free to add more advanced poses or create your own routine.